arunmur/DubstepSublime/README.md

   }
 }
 ```
-This runs 'ls /var/reports/Generated' on your development machine.
+This runs 'ls /var/reports/Generated' on the remote machine.

 <b>scp command</b>
 ```JSON